Nasir Hussain: Own production

 Hussain then set up Nasir Hussain Films and turned producer-director.
 He made musical hits like Jab Pyar Kisi Se Hota Hai (1961), Phir Wohi Dil Laya Hoon (1963), Teesri Manzil (1966), Baharon Ke Sapne (1967), Pyar Ka Mausam (1969), Caravan (1971), Yaadon Ki Baraat (1973), and Hum Kisise Kum Naheen (1977).

 Hussain, Majrooh Sultanpuri, and R.D.
 Burman collaborated on Teesri Manzil, Baharon Ke Sapne, Pyar Ka Mausam, Caravan, Yaadon Ki Baraat and Hum Kisise Kum Naheen.

 Hussain wrote and produced the musical cult hit Teesri Manzil.
 Vijay Anand directed the film, which starred Hussain's regular actors Shammi Kapoor and Asha Parekh.
 Originally Dev Anand was signed for the film but due to differences with Hussain he opted out and Kapoor was cast.
 He also hired R.D.
 Burman for the first time to compose the songs ("O Haseena Zulfonwali", "O Mere Sona Re", "Deewaana Mujhsa Nahin", "Tumne Mujhe Dekha", "Aaja Aaja Main Hoon Pyaar Tera").
 After the songs became evergreen hits, Burman would compose for all of Hussain's films for the next 19 years, ending with Zabardast (1985).

 Hussain's Yaadon Ki Baraat was written by Salim–Javed, who had written Zanjeer the same year.
 Both films dealt with the hero wanting to avenge his father's death, and both featured Ajit as the villain.
 Yaadon Ki Baraat has been identified as the first masala film.

 Late career

 As Zamane Ko Dikhana Hai (1981), Manzil Manzil (1984) and Zabardast (1985) all flopped, Hussain's son Mansoor took over the reins of Nasir Hussain Films, although Hussain continued to write scripts and dialogues for films like Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikander (1992).
 In Qayamat Se Qayamat Tak, he introduced his nephew Aamir Khan as a hero.
 Qayamat Se Qayamat Tak was a milestone in the history of Hindi cinema, setting the template for Hindi language musical romance films that defined Hindi cinema in the 1990s.

 Hussain received a special Filmfare Award in 1996 for his contribution to Hindi cinema.
+Javed Akhtar rates Hussain as the most underrated producer/director of his generation and credits him with changing the career trajectory of Shammi Kapoor and Dev Anand.